-Guest blog by Karon Thackston, President of Marketing Words
+Guest blog about getting Amazon product reviews using email written by Karon Thackston, President of Marketing Words

 Amazon FBA sellers are still adjusting to the new rule book, figuring out how to improve their customer support and, most importantly, continuing to gather positive reviews of their products.

 We reached out to digital marketing expert and successful author of ebooks for Amazon businesses, Karon Thackston.
 She is going to to share her perspective on writing emails that will lead to organic reviews, as well as how to manage your Amazon customer service.